Dental Implants — North Grafton, MA

 Maintaining & Caring for Your Dental Implants

 Just like your real teeth, dental implants are very strong and resilient but not indestructible.
 If you don’t take good care of them, they could end up breaking or need to be removed due to an infection.
-Dr. Theroux and Dr. Kovach can give you a number of suggestions for making sure that your implants stay in your mouth for as long as possible – ideally, the rest of your life.
+Our dentists or our doctors can give you a number of suggestions for making sure that your implants stay in your mouth for as long as possible – ideally, the rest of your life.
 Follow the tips below to protect your implants, and call us immediately if you have questions or notice an issue.

 Make Oral Hygiene a Priority